mfrost503/Snaggle/README.md

 By using this approach, we can decouple the generation of the OAuth 1 Headers from the HTTP Client that will eventually be used to send the requests.

+## Notes

+OAuth 1.0 can be a little bit difficult to wrap your head around when you first look at it, the aim of this library to encapsulate a lot of that confusion and provide a simple interface for making OAuth 1.0 calls.
+The OAuth 1.0 RFC was the standard that was kept in mind when building this library, though I feel that I should point out, not every service that calls itself an OAuth 1.0 service follows this standard.

+This library works best with APIs that make an attempt to closely adhere to the Signature standards in the OAuth 1.0 specification, which unfortunately means that this may not work with every API that calls itself an OAuth 1.0.
+That doesn't mean that we've given up on those completely, it just means that as we become aware of them we'll have to analyze whether or not it's in the best interest of this project to accommodate various divergences from the OAuth 1.0 standard.
+Pull Requests are always welcome.